Should You Get a Virtual Personal Trainer?

 Such goals can help them prove to themselves that they are able to meet their personal goals or because gearing up for something big is the most effective way for them to get fit.

-Whilst it is possible to complete a marathon without training from a professional instructor, as celebrities who competed in the London Marathon have claimed, it is not advisable for most people.
+While it is possible to complete a marathon without training from a professional instructor, as celebrities who competed in the London Marathon have claimed, it is not advisable for most people.

 As well as the motivating factors, running such a distance requires a level of pacing and self-control that only an instructor can safely advise you on.

-Remember you don’t have to have a coach with you at every session you do at the gym but one session once-a-week could really help you.
+Remember you don’t have to have a coach with you at every session you do at the gym but one session once a week could really help you.

-If you’re serious about getting fit why not get in touch and try our 9-week challenge with a personal coach.
+If you’re serious about getting fit why not get in touch and try our 9-week challenge with a personal online coach.